habiibullah/Alx_School_Practice/0x01-variables_if_else_while/README.md

-Program that print the alphabet in lowercase, followed by a new line
+Program that print alphabet in lowercase, and then in uppercase, followed by a new line